MicrosoftLearning/mslearn-ai-studio/Instructions/01-Explore-ai-studio.md

 ---
 lab:
-    title: 'Explore the components and tools of the Azure AI Studio'
+    title: 'Explore the components and tools of the Azure AI Foundry'
 ---

 # Explore the components and tools of the Azure AI Studio